These are live insects and MUST be shipped OVERNIGHT. No USPS or ground shipping.

 *Note: These rates are for preventative control only, multiple releases and/or higher quantities are necessary for heavier infestations.
-Click each product pic to get more information about that product.

-Once spider mites are detected it is essential to establish predators as soon as possible by introducing Persimilis either on leaves or in the HOTSHOT formulation.
-Persimilis should be applied the same day they are received as the quality fo the product drops with storage.
-If Persimilis must be stored, hold only at 10°-15°C (50°-59°F).
-Temperatures above or below that range cause mortality.
+Once spider mites are detected it is essential to establish predators as soon as possible by introducing Persimilis either on leaves.
+Persimilis should be applied the same day they are received as the quality the product drops with storage.
+If Persimilis must be stored, hold only at 45°-55°F. Temperatures above or below that range may cause mortality.
 If spider mite numbers are high (there are visible webbing and clusters of mites stringing down from leaves), use a compatible pesticide, such as fenbutatin oxide (Vendex ) or insecticidal soap, to reduce pest numbers before releasing predators.
 Persimilis needs relative humidities greater than 60% to survive.
-In low humidity conditions, raise the humidity by lightly misting plants or wetting walkways.
+In low humidity conditions, raise the humidity by lightly misting plants.

 DESCRIPTION: Persimilis is a tropical predatory mite that was one of the first greenhouse biological control agents available commercially.
 Adults are bright reddish orange, with long legs and pear-shaped bodies.
 Both adult and immature predators move rapidly over the leaves and both feed on two-spotted mite eggs, nymphs and adults.
 Unlike its prey, persimilis does not spin webbing.
 Predator mites are harmless to plants and other beneficial insects and provide a quick, cost-effective solution for spider mite control.